Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 freqHz=200000000:pp_pipeline_accel_1.ap_clk

-Ensure that $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/ip/ has isppipeline.prj/ from previous step.
-This is necessary if you had jumped in from the provided block design and pin constraints.
+Ensure that $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/ip/ has isppipeline.prj/ from the previous step.
+This is necessary if you jumped in from the provided block design and pin constraints.

 cp $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/project/kv260_ispMipiRx_vcu_DP.srcs/constrs_1/imports/xdc/pin.xdc $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/xdc/pin.xdc